From infected restaurant workers to tainted frozen berries, the threat from hepatitis A continues to cause alarm in communities across the country.

 “They don’t know they’ve been exposed and now they go back home and expose people there.”

-But infected food workers continue to cause concern.
-Eateries in Georgia, Virginia, Missouri, Arkansas and Idaho are just some of the places where contagious employees may have recently put customers at risk.
+Infected food workers continue to cause concern in other parts of the country.
+Eateries in New York, Georgia, Virginia, Missouri, Arkansas and Idaho are just some of the places where contagious employees may have recently put customers at risk.

 The National Restaurant Association has taken notice, recommending that restaurants encourage employees to get vaccinated, educate them about the virus and monitor them for symptoms.

 Frozen berries and produce imported from countries where there isn’t a great separation between sewage and drinkable water are another worry, Offit said.
 The fruits and vegetables can be sprayed with water that contains hepatitis A and be contaminated that way.
-The latest incident happened in June when frozen blackberries were recalled over contamination fears.
+The latest incident happened in October when frozen raspberries were recalled over contamination fears.

 An outbreak of hepatitis A linked to smoothies made with frozen strawberries from Egypt sickened 70 people in 2016.

 Still, the people most at risk are the homeless and drug users, with the homelessness issue most likely to blame for the spike in cases in recent years, Offit said.
 But that may fuel more infections since people in this population often gravitate toward lower-skill work, including the restaurant industry — particularly fast food, Marler told the South Florida Sun Sentinel.